gesellix/docker-client/README.md

 ## Plain Usage

-For use in Gradle, add the Bintray repository first:
+For use in Gradle, ensure that you declared Maven Central as repository:

     repositories {
-      jcenter()
+      mavenCentral()
     }

-Then, you need to add the dependency, but please ensure to use the [latest version](https://bintray.com/gesellix/docker-utils/docker-client/_latestVersion):
+Then, you need to add the dependency, but please ensure to use the [latest version](https://search.maven.org/search?q=a:docker-client):

     dependencies {
-      compile 'de.gesellix:docker-client:2018-01-26T21-28-05'
+      implementation("de.gesellix:docker-client:2021-02-20T21-57-11")
     }

 The tests in `DockerClientImplSpec` and `DockerClientImplIntegrationSpec` should give you an idea how to use the docker-client.